ionut-arm/tag-security/governance/roles.md

 ### Rotation process

-The rotation process for should start at least 2 weeks before a rotation is due.
+The rotation process should start at least 2 weeks before a rotation is due.

 1. STAG representative will get feedback on potential candidates from current leads and through nominations from the STAG leadership